 There’s a lot to organise before you go on holiday.
-Here at Resolver we totally understand how busy you are, so here’s a few tips to help you get the best deal and avoid a travel trauma.
+At Resolver, we totally understand how busy you are, so we’ve pulled together some of our top tips to help you get the best deal and avoid any uneccessary travel trauma.

-Compare – but buy direct.
-There are bargains galore to be had on holidays and packages online if you hold your nerve.
-If you’re willing to be a little flexible then you could bag a really good bargain.
-So shop around on the comparison travel sites (there are loads) and when you spot something you like, try and buy directly from the holiday company.
-This is because it may actually be cheaper when fees and costs are added on.
+There are bargains galore to be had on holidays and packages online if you hold your nerve and are willing to be a little flexible.
+So shop around on the many comparison travel sites.
+But remember that when you spot something you like, it is best to try and buy directly from the holiday company – it will almost certainly be cheaper without additional booking fees added on.

-Pay on a credit card if you buy direct.
 The Consumer Credit Act covers you for goods and services that don’t turn up or are misrepresented.
 That doesn’t mean you can get your cash back if you don’t enjoy your holiday.
-But if you’ve been fundamentally misled, it’s another layer of protection.
+But if you’ve been fundamentally misled or encountered problems, you will be better protected.

-Don’t leave buying currency to the airport.
-It’s generally an urban myth that ‘you get better rates abroad’.
-You get the best chance of a decent rate by checking what’s on offer online each day and using a ‘click and collect service from your local station or pick up point’.
-And if you have one, take a credit card to cover you in case of cash emergencies (remember to pay any costs straight back on to it!)
+Don’t wait to buy foreign currency at the airport.
+You get the best chance of a decent rate by checking what’s on offer online each day in the weeks before your trip.
+Once you’ve found a good rate, you can then use a ‘click and collect service from your local station or pick up point’.

-Get an overseas spending card.
-If you use your debit card to make a purchase or withdraw cash your bank will hit you with a charge of up to 3% for the privilege – and the interest rate you get will be when the item is presented to the bank, which might not be for weeks.
-Overseas spending cards are credit cards that help you avoid that problem, though you may still get ATM charges.
-Alternatively, get a pre-paid currency card so you don’t have to worry about carrying around a wodge of cash and if you lose it, you don’t lose your money.
+Normally, if you use your debit card to make a purchase or withdraw cash from a foreign ATM your bank will hit you with a charge of up to 3% for the privilege – and the interest rate you get will be when the item is presented to the bank, which might not be for weeks.

 We’ve got loads more holiday tips and advice at www.resolver.co.uk/news so why not get in touch with yours?
-But remember, if something goes wrong and it isn’t your fault then you have every right to make a complaint – and we can help you get things sorted. www.resolver.co.uk
+Remember, if something goes wrong and it isn’t your fault then you have every right to make a complaint – and we can help you get things sorted. www.resolver.co.uk